wagner-fernando/wagner-fernando/README.md

 ---

-* A passionate Data Science student from Brazil
+* A passionate tecnologie and Data Science student from Brazil
 * Learning Python, machine leraning and AI
+* I am in constant search for better learning, in order to actually solve problems in the real world

 ---